-When ready to cook, take dough out of refrigerator to get to room temperature and rise again (about 2 hours), then add toppings and bake!
+- Second dough rise: when ready to cook, take dough out of refrigerator to get to room temperature and rise again (about 2 hours), then add toppings.

 For a crispier crust, place baking sheet directly on a pizza stone on the middle rack in your oven.

-This recipe has 4 periods of resting for the dough.
+This recipe has 4 periods of resting for the dough; some are longer than others.
 Planning ahead is key.

 The first rest is after the dough has been kneaded — it sits for 1-2 hours.